-SOL World History and Geography Part I Grade 9 | 1 credit
+SOL World History and Geography Part I Grade 9 1 credit

-This course explores world history from the ancient time period to 1500 A.D.
+This course correlates world history and world literature from the ancient time period to 1500 A.D.
 Through a study of world civilizations and their historical development, students gain an understanding of contemporary global issues.
 Students examine distinguishing characteristics of cultures through literature, art, architecture, music, religion, philosophy and geography.